gvwilson/thirdbit/src/fiction/bear/index.md

 The next few seconds were mad confusion.
 The soldiers split around the front rank of smugglers to avoid their spears.
-As they did so, Mukh shouted commands at the tornado.
+As they did so, Mukh shouted a command at the tornado.
-It twisted and danced across the ground, then lashed out like a man kicking a ball, except the ball it hit was a soldier on horeback.
+It twisted and then lashed out like a man kicking a ball, except the ball it hit was a soldier.

-The man's horse screamed as it was lifted into the sky.
+The man's horse screamed as it was flung through the air.
 The soldier threw himself out of his saddle, his left leg buckling when he hit the ground.
 Before his comrades could reach him, a smuggler on horseback galloped past and swung his sword.

-An instant later two other riders cut left, then right, then left again to get in close to the knot of smugglers.
+An instant later two other soldiers cut left then right to get behind the spearmen.
-Mukh didn't hesitate.
+Mukh shouted again.
-The tornado grabbed them and a hapless smuggler and tossed them through the air.
+The tornado tossed them and a hapless smuggler like dice.
-They tumbled like dice.
+They did not stand after they fell.

 Sergeant Gyalpa stood up in his stirrups and waved his sword over his head.
-"Fall back!" he shouted.
+"Fall back!" he bellowed.
 "Fall back!
 We can't get past that thing!"
 He watched the melee for a moment, then snarled,
 "They can't hear me!
 Honored, we have to get you out of here!"

 "No!"
 Thokmay protested.
 "I won't run away!"

-"And I won't have a dead prince on my scroll!" the sergeant bellowed back.
+"And I won't have a dead prince on my scroll!" the sergeant shouted back.

-"I will *not* run!" the prince shouted.
+"I will *not* run!
+Haw!"
-"Haw!"
-He dug his heels deep into his horse's flanks.
+Thokmay dug his heels deep into his horse's flanks.
-The frightened animal bounded forward.
+His mount bounded forward.
-Behind him Sergeant Gyalpa cursed, then kick his own horse into a gallop as well.
+Behind him Sergeant Gyalpa cursed, then kicked his own horse into a gallop as well.

-Thokmay crouched low over his horse's neck, wind-blown grit stinging his eyes.
-His horse's hooves pounded the ground beneath him.
+Thokmay crouched low over his horse's neck, wind-blown grit stinging his eyes and hooves pounding the ground beneath him.
 The smugglers were small, small, small, and then suddenly large and *right there*.
 He dodged a startled spearman and swung.
 His blade bit something that wasn't armor.
 A spear thrust past his ear.
-He dodged and screamed in fear and anger and swung his sword again—
+He screamed in fear and anger and swung his sword again.

 And suddenly the earth beneath him was churning like the ocean in a storm.
 His horse screamed with fear as she lost her footing,